 After a visit to affected areas

-Place the patient under close observation and undertake the required onboard treatment, preferably in close co-operation with a medical doctor.
-Avoid use of NSAIDs unless dengue can be ruled out.
+Place the patient under close observation and administer the necessary onboard care, preferably in close co-operation with a medical doctor.
+Normally, this will include bed rest, plenty of fluids, and easing of symptoms such as fever and muscle pain.
+Always consult a doctor before giving antimalaria medication and avoid the use of NSAIDs unless dengue can be ruled out, to reduce the risk of bleeding complications.
 Evacuation may be the only solution if the patient’s condition does not improve.

 As a Zika infection during pregnancy can cause microcephaly, i.e. babies born with small heads, all seafarers concerned about a pregnancy, males and females, are advised to consult a health care provider for counselling after exposure to Zika virus.